rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/0-1-dom-interfaces.md

   //- non-standard, declared by MDN
   //- get/set the markup of the element's descendants
-  //- warning - possible security issues - use Node.textContent
+  //- warning - security issues - use Node.textContent
   DOMString innerHTML

   //- non-standard, declared by MDN